ashraffyi/Data-Engineering-Capstone-Project/README.md

 - AWS CloudFormation to setup our infrastructure.
 - AWS CloudFormation to bring in data from [JHU COVID-19 git repo](https://github.com/CSSEGISandData/COVID-19)
 - AWS Data Exchange to subcribe to [USA Hospital Beds - COVID-19 | Definitive Healthcare](https://console.aws.amazon.com/dataexchange/home?region=us-east-1#/subscriptions/prod-ydzs6f2cju6qc).
-- We will use Apache Airflow DAGs to move data from S3 to redshift
+- We will use Apache Airflow DAGs to select data for US only, marge the data into one table and move data from S3 to redshift

-the data from Amazon S3 and transferring data to AWS redshift tables.
-We will be orchestrating the flow of data through AWS CloudFormation and Apache Airflow DAGs.

 ### Prerequisites